 -

-Recent reviews note that the L40’s stock brush tangles badly and struggles with carpeted pet hair, but pairing it with Dreame’s optional Tri-cut brush turns it into one of the best performers in new pet-hair tests, making it a top pick for pet homes if you buy the upgrade.
+Recent reviews note that the L40’s stock brush tangles badly and struggles with carpeted pet hair, but pairing it with Dreame’s optional Tri-cut brush turns it into one of the best performers in new pet-hair tests, helping it rank near the very top of pet-hair lists and making it a strong pick for pet homes if you buy the upgrade.